License Plate Recognition (LPR)

 - Select "Add Vehicle to Permit" to enter a new vehicle.
 To remove a vehicle from your permit, click "Delete" and confirm.

-Please note employees can only connect three vehicles to a permit; students may connect two vehicles.
+Please note employees can only connect three vehicles to a permit; students can connect two vehicles.

 LPR offers several unique benefits, including: